quba42/flexpart_containerization/README.md

 As of this writing, actually running simulations requires appropriate input data not provided by this repository.

-# Basic Usage Instructions
+# Usage
+## Quick Start Guide

-The following describes a quick guide how to run a basic FLEXPART simulation.
+The following describes how to run a basic FLEXPART simulation.
 Currently it requires access to a sshfs based data repository belonging to AlpEnDAC.

 > Note that these instructions presume a Linux system with a working Docker installation.